beatsaway/microbit-to-microbit-to-serial-port/README.md

 drag and drop the hex files into different microbits.

-now when you import the unity package and click play, you can see the message printed on console.
+now when you import the unity package and click play, you can see the messages printed on console.